t510599/python-card-web/README_ENGLISH.md

 * three initial card in hand

-one of players will be appointed as the first player by the system\n It's a turn-based game.\n
+one of players will be appointed as the first player by the system

+It's a turn-based game.

 When a player's HP turns zero,he/she lose the game .
 The opponent win.

 ## Cards